 Instructions

-- This pattern will be made long ways and in rows.
+- The crochet winter scarf pattern will be made long ways and in rows.

 - Row 1: Using black yarn, ch x200 +2 (turning chains, never work in these)